PBCAR/PThelper_Archive/README.md

 # The {PThelper} Package

 This package is designed to walk users through the various steps required to clean and process purchase task data.
-Designed with non-R users in mind, the package focuses on familiarizing users on both the raw and processed data.
+The benefit of this package is that it provides a standardized framework for processing purchase task data which lends itself to increased reproducibility.

-The {PThelper} package offers 8 different functions to walk users through 3 different stages of purchase task processing:
+The {PThelper} package offers 8 different functions for the 3 different stages of purchase task processing:

 i)  The pre-processing stage of the raw data;

-ii)  The calculation of elasticity and derived indices stage via curve-fitting; and
+ii)  The calculation of elasticity and derived indicators stage via curve-fitting; and

 iii)  The index-level variable management